 Source Description AccountLink Select to evaluate the Local User ID value of the user.

-Displayed only if Account Linking is the selected identity mapping method.
-For more information, see Choosing an identity mapping method for SP SSO.
+Visible and applicable only if Account Linking is the selected identity mapping method (see Choosing an identity mapping method).

 Assertion Select to evaluate attributes from the IdP connection.
 Assertion or Provider Claims Select to evaluate attributes from the IdP connection.
 Context Select to evaluate properties returned from the context of the transaction at runtime.Note: